ConsDreamer: Advancing Multi-View Consistency for Zero-Shot Text-to-3D Generation: Introduction

+Perp-Neg~\cite{armandpour2023re-perpneg} is currently the most widely adopted strategy to mitigate such view biases.
+While it alleviates partial view conflicts via orthogonal decomposition in the denoising score space, it has a fundamental limitation: it only operates on the final output of the UNet, and cannot eliminate the aggregated prior view features that are already formed and accumulated throughout the UNet’s internal denoising pipeline (See Section~\ref{sec-Analysis of the multi-face Janus problem.} for detailed analysis).
+As a result, the multi-face Janus artefacts still persist even with Perp-Neg enabled.
 To tackle the aforementioned problem, we first conduct a mathematical analysis of the Janus issue.
 This analysis reveals that the prior view biases in T2I models affect both the conditional and unconditional terms used in existing text-to-3D methods.
 The unconditional term, which is independent of the textual prompt, is directly shaped by these inherent view biases.
 In the conditional term, prompt embeddings are fused with the target view description and then fed into the UNet as conditioning signals to generate the specified view.
 However, when the prior view preference of the T2I model disagrees with the desired target view, their interaction leads to ambiguous view semantics and unstable gradients.
-To alleviate this problem, Perp-Neg~\cite{armandpour2023re-perpneg} introduces a prompt-handling strategy that orthogonalises view-irrelevant components in the denoising score space, and has been widely adopted in recent text-to-3D pipelines.
-In Perp-Neg, the score corresponding to the target view is treated as the positive condition $\textit{pos}$, while the score associated with an irrelevant view is treated as the negative condition $\textit{neg}$.
-The method computes an update direction from $\textit{neg}$ to $\textit{pos}$, and decomposes $\textit{neg}$ into a component parallel to $\textit{pos}$, $\textit{neg}_{\parallel}$, and an orthogonal component, $\textit{neg}_{\perp}$.
-The parallel part $\textit{neg}_{\parallel}$ is retained to preserve subject semantics, while $\textit{neg}_{\perp}$ is interpreted as view-specific content and is suppressed.
-However, when the target view conflicts with prior view preference, the cross-attention (CA) map of the subject-keyword (e.g., ``squirrel'') still exhibits strong frontal-view activations.
-These erroneous activations are then incorrectly absorbed into $\textit{neg}_{\parallel}$ as subject semantics and thus preserved, which allows the multi-face Janus artefacts to persist.
-The distortions observed in the conditional results closely follow the spatial distribution of these abnormal facial activations, as illustrated in Fig.~\ref{intro2} (a).
 Therefore, we propose a View Disentanglement Module (VDM) that removes prior view bias and explicitly injects target-view control before the denoising process, thereby avoiding the accumulation of prior-view features inside the UNet.
 VDM computes subject-keyword view-specific residuals from the original prompt and the view-augmented prompt, and the residuals are then used to cancel prior view bias and to inject the desired target-view information according to the camera azimuth.
-In this way, the conditioning representation entering the UNet already aligns with the user-specified view, leading to cleaner CA maps and substantially reducing Janus artefacts in multi-view text-to-3D generation.
+In this way, the conditioning representation entering the UNet already aligns with the user-specified view, leading to a substantial reduction in Janus artefacts in multi-view text-to-3D generation.

 For the unconditional term, we introduce a similarity-based partial order loss $\mathcal{L}_\text{P}$, which leverages the inherent relationship between view similarity and azimuthal angle distances.
 To implement this, a Cartesian coordinate framework is established, and an expected similarity partial order is determined based on the proximity of the azimuthal angles of multiple views to a reference view.
 The actual cosine similarity scores of the rendered-image features are constrained to conform to this partial order.
 By enforcing these constraints, $\mathcal{L}_\text{P}$ ensures cross-view consistency in 3D content, effectively addressing the multi-face Janus problem.
 We also conducted comprehensive experiments to illustrate the efficacy of our method, ConsDreamer, which confirms that it can better alleviate the multi-face Janus problem, strengthen inter-view semantic correlations, and enhance the quality of generated content.
 The main contributions of this work are summarized as follows: